NotBoogie/MidnaHelmetHelperWPF/README.md

 Basic use:
-Position the popup window over your sketch, tweak the model as desired (right click to rotate, mousewheel to zoom in/out, mousewheel click to move the model - note that this affects the actual position of the model in 3d space, so it will mess up your right-click rotation point).
+Position the popup window over your sketch, tweak the model as desired (right click to rotate, mousewheel to zoom in/out, mousewheel click to move the model - note that this affects the actual position of the model in 3d space, so it will mess up your right-click rotation point.
+I'd recommend just moving the actual window).
 The sliders in the main window can be used to get those exact tweaks and each one is a 360 degree turn.

 TODO: Applying custom textures will always align to the upper left coordinates, haven't figured out how to get around this yet
 TODO: Figure out a non-shit way to control model position for people with smaller screens